Updated September 12, 2023

 - Right-click and select the Import option on Stud-4 Rigid-1.5 Air-1 Brick-4.

-- To load the wall style into the file, right-click and import wall style.
+- To load the wall style into the file, right-click and import the wall style.

 - Activate the component tab and add component tools required from construction.